The Pooper Picker Upper - TPPU - Header with Logo

 A bacterial infection that can cause fever, abdominal pain, and diarrhea, typically spread through undercooked pork or contaminated water.

-Human Feces Removal Services
+Feces Removal & Decontamination Services

 Call Now 888-350-6941